sarvodaya-network/sarvodaya.eu/library/flosha/gradual-self-sufficiency-in-cloth.md

 An application of Satyagraha and a demonstration of the Constructive Programme in regard to Khadi in action, in the context of a western, industrial environment.

+* Introduction
+* How to start?
+  * Discarded Cloth
+* Clothing as Expression
+* Suffering Woven in Cloth
+* Manufactured Sorrow
+* Revolution of the Spindle
+* Gradual-Self Sufficiency
+* Constructive Programme

 ---